Select Page

 Important Safety Information

-Acute serious liver injury, acute liver failure, and elevated aminotransferases can occur with ZOLGENSMA.
+Cases of acute liver failure with fatal outcomes have been reported.
+Acute serious liver injury, acute liver failure, and elevated aminotransferases can also occur with ZOLGENSMA.
 Patients with preexisting liver impairment may be at higher risk.
-Prior to infusion, assess liver function of all patients by clinical examination and laboratory testing (e.g., hepatic aminotransferases [aspartate aminotransferase (AST) and alanine aminotransferase (ALT)], total bilirubin, and prothrombin time).
-Administer a systemic corticosteroid to all patients before and after ZOLGENSMA infusion.
-Continue to monitor liver function for at least 3 months after infusion.
+Prior to infusion, assess liver function of all patients by clinical examination and laboratory testing.
+Administer systemic corticosteroid to all patients before and after ZOLGENSMA infusion.
+Continue to monitor liver function for at least 3 months after infusion, and at other times as clinically indicated.
+If acute serious liver injury or acute liver failure is suspected, promptly consult a pediatric gastroenterologist or hepatologist.

 WARNINGS AND PRECAUTIONS